Fluoride isn't just for children.

 If dry mouth results from radiation therapy, then it is important that you use generous amounts of fluoride to prevent decay.
-Frequently, a custom made carrier (tray) is made that you can place the fluoride gel into.
-This tray is then placed over your teeth for 5 minutes to ensure longer contact with the fluoride.
-You must then not rinse your mouth for 30 minutes.
-You also should visit your dentist every two to three months, or as recommended.
+Your dentist can make a custom carrier (tray) to hold the fluoride gel.
+You place this tray over your teeth for 5 minutes each day to ensure longer contact with the fluoride.
+After applying the fluoride, you must not rinse your mouth for 30 minutes.
+You also should visit your dentist every 2 to 3 months, or as recommended.

-Regardless of risk, all adults should use fluoride toothpaste.
+Regardless of their risk level, all adults should use fluoride toothpaste.
 Fluoride mouth rinses also are available over the counter.
 They can be used once or twice a day.
 Toothpaste delivers about 1,000 parts per million of fluoride.
 Mouth rinses provide about 250 parts per million.